 (3) Existing law creates the Transformative Climate Communities Program, which is administered by the Strategic Growth Council.
 Existing law requires the council to award competitive grants to specified eligible entities for the development and implementation of neighborhood-level transformative climate community plans that include greenhouse gas emissions reduction projects that provide local economic, environmental, and health benefits to disadvantaged communities, as defined.
-Existing law authorizes the council, when awarding grants under the program, to give priority to plans and projects that cover areas that have a high proportion of census tracks tracts identified as disadvantaged communities and that focus on communities that are most disadvantaged.
+Existing law authorizes the council, when awarding grants under the program, to give priority to plans and projects that cover areas that have a high proportion of census tracks identified as disadvantaged communities and that focus on communities that are most disadvantaged.

-This bill would additionally authorize the council, when awarding grants under the program, to give priority to plans and projects that are consistent with specified allocation requirements of the Greenhouse Gas Reduction Fund. covering areas that have a high proportion of census tracts identified as low-income communities, as defined.
+This bill would additionally authorize the council, when awarding grants under the program, to give priority to plans and projects that are consistent with specified allocation requirements of the Greenhouse Gas Reduction Fund.
 The bill would prohibit the council when adopting the program's guidelines from limiting the geographic boundaries of a project to a number of square miles.